root-project/root/README/ReleaseNotes/v604/index.md

 - Fix generation of PCH with CXX flags with spaces [ROOT-7478]
 - Implemented option 'geocad' with CMake making use of the OpenCASCADE software package.

+### Core
+- Fix the location of include files in ROOTINCDIR/include instead of ROOTINCDIR [ROOT-7537]

+### Geom
+- Fix missing OCC header file for the version [ROOT-7536]

 Changes will be part of the future v6.04/04.

 ## Release v6.04/02